-If you tuned into the Community Shield match between Liverpool and Manchester City in August, chances are you heard a large chorus of boos ringing from the Red half of Wembley during ‘God Save the Queen’.
+If you have ever tuned in to a Community Shield match or major cup final involving Liverpool, chances are you heard a large chorus of boos ringing from the red half of Wembley during ‘God Save the Queen’.

-On social media, spectators dismissed the reaction by Liverpool supporters as disrespectful as fans are expected to be standing while the anthem is played, with others left confused as to why the anthem was being met with such negative reception from the Merseysiders.
+On social media, spectators have dismissed the reaction by Liverpool supporters as disrespectful as fans are expected to be standing while the anthem is played, with others left confused as to why the anthem is met with such a negative reception from the Merseysiders.

-But why do Liverpool supporters boo the national anthem?
-Goal takes a look.
+Why do Liverpool supporters boo the national anthem?
+GOAL takes a look.

 There are a multitude of reasons as to why Liverpool fans – and Liverpudlians in general – choose not to associate themselves with the English national anthem and what it stands for.

-A flag baring the words ‘Scouse not English’ pops up regularly at Anfield, and it perhaps does the best to epitomise the sort of struggles that Liverpool natives feel in regard to patriotism and nationalism.
+A flag bearing the words ‘Scouse not English’ pops up regularly at Anfield, and it perhaps best epitomises the struggles that Liverpool natives feel in regard to patriotism and nationalism.

 A huge part of Liverpudlians feeling ‘othered’ on English soil comes from the treatment of Conservative-led governments dating back several decades.
 Having never truly felt the support of their government, people from Liverpool identify less as English and more as their own Scouse entity.

-This was especially prevalent in the 1980s during the reign of Conservative prime minister Margaret Thatcher, as her and her party were indifferent to the industrial decline of Merseyside.
+This was especially prevalent in the 1980s during the reign of Conservative prime minister Margaret Thatcher, as she, along with her party, was indifferent to the industrial decline of Merseyside.

 The city had played a key role in World War II, but after the war ended, Liverpool was hit with economic hardship as the trade at their ports – which were once dominating the industry – had slowed down.